-The horizontal Furnace may also be suspended from the joists using all-thread rods with a substantial metal support frame that supports the entire length of the furnace.
+The horizontal furnace may also be suspended from the joists using 3/8" all-thread rods with pieces of angle iron underneath the furnace to form a hanging rack at both ends and the midpoint.
 The rods need to be of sufficient length to allow for proper clearances from combustible materials.
-The frame needs to be at least 32" in length to allow for access to service panels.
+The angle iron needs to be at least 32" in length to allow for access to service panels.